 * 2 papers each during fifth and sixth semesters, 2 electives per semester

-* Numerous activities, seminars and panel discussions to enhance learning and
+* Numerous activities, seminars and panel discussions to enhance learning and other necessary skills

 * Service Learning is incorporated into some of the papers offered